jgte/zh/english.md

 5. Rotate the button on the top right until you align the mark on he button with the mark on the body.
 There is only this mark, since the remaining markings are worn out.
 7. Turn on the power using the red switch on the multiple power sockets, which is resting on top of the dishwasher, on the far right corner.
 The red switch will be lit, indicating that electricity is flowing and the microwave will beep (since it too is connected to this multiple power socket).
 Be sure to disconnect the toaster (by yanking the respective power cord).
 6. Pull the button on the dishwasher out.
 It should start making noises.
+7. After the washing is finished, turn off the power before opening the door.

+Notice that you should turn on the power only **after** closing the door of the dishwasher and turn it off **before** opening the door.

 ## Microwaves and toaster